 Starting in 2005, each year at least 650 children living in poverty received education assistance from YWAM Mercy Vietnam.
-In several years, due to our generous donors, we were able to assist even more children, more than 8500 in all.

 There are eight steps in the process.

 Step 1: Sharing the purpose of the program